TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`var/log/`
 ~~~~~~~~~~~~~~~~~~~

-Composer-based installations only.
 This directory contains log files like the
 TYPO3 log, the deprecations log and logs generated by extensions.

 .. _directory-vendor: